 WWF-India’s work for tiger

-Mitigating human-tiger conflict in select areas within landscapesWWF-India works closely with local communities living around tiger habitats to mitigate human tiger conflict issues.
-It provides immediate financial support as an interim relief to victims in case of loss of cattle.
-This interim relief helps appease sudden anger and curbs retaliatory killing of tigers by the local communities who have suffered losses.
+Mitigating human-tiger conflict in select areas within landscapesWWF India works closely with local communities living around tiger habitats to mitigate human-tiger conflict issues.
+It provides immediate financial support as interim relief to victims in case of cattle loss.
+This temporary relief helps appease sudden anger and curbs retaliatory killing of tigers by the local communities who have suffered losses.
 Long-term human-wildlife conflict management measures have also been implemented.
-These include setting up of trenches around agricultural fields to reduce crop damage by wild herbivores, and installation of solar lights in the periphery of villages in Sundarbans to deter tigers from moving into human settlements and avoiding chances of encounters.
+These include setting up trenches around agricultural fields to reduce crop damage by wild herbivores and installing solar lights in the periphery of villages in Sundarbans to deter tigers from moving into human settlements and avoiding chances of encounters.

-Working with local communities in critical habitats and corridorsWWF India involves the local communities living around tiger reserves into its overall tiger conservation strategy by promoting sustainable livelihoods, reducing forest dependence and strengthening local support for conservation.
-Villagers are introduced to alternate livelihood options such as production of jute and paper bags, vermi-composting, carpet weaving, mushroom and honey cultivation, and animal husbandry, which augment their income.
-In order to reduce their fuel wood consumption, smokeless stoves (chulhas) are provided to villagers, and they are encouraged to use biogas and bio-briquettes.
-Regular awareness programmes are conducted for school students and villagers to encourage involvement in conservation activities.
-They are also made aware about different government programmes for livelihood development.
-WWF India is also working towards building strong community institutions to support conservation
+Working with local communities in critical habitats and corridorsWWF India involves the local communities living close to tiger reserves in its overall tiger conservation strategy by promoting sustainable livelihoods, reducing forest dependence and strengthening local support for conservation.
+Villagers are introduced to alternate livelihood options such as the production of jute and paper bags, vermicomposting, carpet weaving, mushroom and honey cultivation, and animal husbandry, which augment their income.
+To reduce their fuel wood consumption, smokeless stoves (chulhas) are provided to villagers, and they are encouraged to use biogas and bio-briquettes.
+Regular awareness programmes are conducted for school students and villagers to promote involvement in conservation activities.
+They are also made aware of different government programmes for livelihood development.
+WWF India is also working towards building community institutions that support conservation.

 In 2010, at the Tiger Summit held in St Petersburg, Russia, tiger range countries committed to an ambitious and visionary species conservation goal: TX2 – to double wild tiger numbers by 2022, the next year of the tiger.